 Ask the seller for proof of identity and check that the seller’s name and address matches up with the information on the vehicle registration form (the actual form, not a photocopy).

 Verify the vehicle identification number (VIN), the car’s details and the colour of the car with the registration form, insurance slips and with the CARFAX Canada.
 Another way curbsiders commit fraud is by falsifying these details, and checking them with these tools will help you protect yourself.

 Don’t pay before you get the vehicle.
 If the seller demands cash only, be wary.
 If the seller requests a third-party escrow service, investigate the service to make sure it’s legitimate and secure, as many online escrow sites are fraudulent.

 Take the vehicle for a pre-purchase inspection to a place of your choosing.
 If the seller resists or insists on using one specific facility, this could be a red flag.
 Many curbsiders team up with someone who will look the other way when doing emission tests and safety inspections or they might misrepresent the vehicle’s actual condition.

 - Don’t let yourself be rushed into a decision to buy the vehicle.
 If something about the situation seems off, trust your gut instinct.

-Get the CARFAX Canada report for a comprehensive history of the vehicle, registration details, Canadian registered lien information and a full U.S. history.
+Get the CARFAX Canada report for a comprehensive history of the vehicle, registration details, Canadian registered lien information and U.S. history information.
 The CARFAX Canada report will also contain branding details and tell you whether the vehicle is actively stolen.